-Quality Level A is applicable to models that are developed from existing 2-dimensional records, refined with Cable Locate information and then further refined with potholing information.
+Quality Level A is applicable to models that are developed from existing 2-dimensional records, refined with information obtained from the underground services survey, as mentioned in section 2.32.3 and then further refined with potholing information.

 The location of a sub-surface utility at a point is accurate to an absolute spatial position in three dimensions.